wjessop/wjessop/content/posts/Converting-a-wordpress.com_dump_to_Hugo/index.md

 summary: I wanted to convert my old wordpress.com articles to Hugo and all off the "official" methods were cumbersome so I wrote a somewhat rough but fast and simple program to do the conversion for me.
 category: ""
 type: Post
+description: I wrote a program for converting a wordpress.com dump, incliding images, to Hugo and markdown
 ---

 There are a few ["official" options for migrating wordpress content to Hugo](https://gohugo.io/tools/migrations/#wordpress), but they are all either cumbersome (requiring installing wordpress in docker) or don't handle images.
 I didn't want to spend too much time on this and definitely wanted images to be converted so wrote a quick program to handle the conversion for me.